Ilsa07/rice_collector/README.md

 A fun project automating the [FreeRice](https://freerice.com/categories/english-vocabulary) game, where rice is donated every time you match a word with its synonym.
 Witht he use of OpenCV, Tesseract and PyAutoGui, the game can be fully automated!

 ## Getting Started
-1. Create a folder an a virtual environment.
-2. Clone the project into the created folder and environment.
+1. Clone the project and create a virtual environment.
-3. Install the required packages:
+2. Install the required packages in the virtual environment:
     ```
     pip3 install -r requirements.txt
     ```
-4. Install Tesseract
+3. Install Tesseract
     With Homebrew (Mac):
     ```
     brew install tesseract